Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 Schizotypal personality disorder (STPD)

-As with ScPD, people with schizotypal personality disorder (STPD) typically struggle to start and maintain relationships.
+As with ScPD, people with schizotypal personality disorder (STPD) typically experience difficulty with starting and maintaining relationships.
 However, unlike ScPD, STPD doesn’t necessarily cause a lack of interest in personal relationships.
-People with STPD may just experience intense discomfort in social relations.
-A few additional symptoms also tend to characterize STPD:
+Instead, people with STPD may just experience intense discomfort in social relations.
+A few additional symptoms also tend to characterize this condition:

 • Odd beliefs about oneself or others